History of Jamaica: The road to independence

 After World War II, Jamaica began a relatively long transition to full political independence.
 Jamaicans preferred British culture over American, but they had a tumultuous relationship with the British and resented British domination, racism, and the dictatorial Colonial Office.
+The push for independence intensified after World War II, with political leaders like Norman Manley and Alexander Bustamante advocating for self-government.
 Britain gradually granted the colony more self-government under periodic constitutional changes.
+Their efforts led to a series of constitutional changes in the 1940s and 1950s, laying the groundwork for full sovereignty.
 Jamaica's political patterns and governmental structure were shaped during two decades of what was called "constitutional decolonisation," the period between 1944 and independence in 1962.

 Having seen how little popular appeal the PNP's 1944 campaign position had, the party shifted toward the centre in 1949 and remained there until 1974.
 The PNP actually won a 0.8-percent majority of the votes over the JLP in the 1949 election, but the JLP won a majority of the House seats.
+The JLP secured more seats; 17 to the PNP's 13.
+Two seats were won by independents.
+The voter turnout was 65.2%.

 In the 1950s, the PNP and JLP became increasingly similar in their sociological composition and ideological outlook.
 During the Cold War years, socialism became an explosive domestic issue.
 The JLP exploited it among property owners and churchgoers, attracting more middle-class support.
 As a result, PNP leaders diluted their socialist rhetoric, and in 1952 the PNP moderated its image by expelling four prominent leftists who had controlled the TUC.
 The PNP then formed the more conservative National Workers Union (NWU).
 Henceforth, PNP socialism meant little more than national planning within a framework of private property and foreign capital.
 The PNP retained, however, a basic commitment to socialist precepts, such as public control of resources and more equitable income distribution.
 Manley's PNP came to the office for the first time after winning the 1955 elections with an 11-percent majority over the JLP and 50.5 percent of the popular vote.
+The PNP secured 18 out of 32 seats, and the JLP ended up with 14 seats.
+The voter turnout with 65.1%.
+As a result, Norman Manley became the new chief minister.